 Note: From 1 July 2017, the amount of super that can be transferred to pension phase will be capped at $1.6 million (indexed) (for more information, see SuperGuide article Burden for retirees: Monitoring $1.6 million transfer balance cap).

 Waiting until you turn 60 before taking pension payments

 According to the pension payment rules, provided the minimum pension payments are made during the financial year, it doesn’t matter whether the minimum is met in a single or multiple payments, or paid at the beginning, the middle or the end of the year.
-In short, in the year an individual turns 60, they can delay taking pension payments until they turn 60 in order to take advantage of the tax-free super rules.
+In short, in the year an individual turns 60, he or she can delay taking pension payments until they turn 60 in order to take advantage of the tax-free super rules.

 If an individual chooses to take some pension payments before the age of 60, then those benefit payments are likely to be taxable.
 Note that the tax-free component of a super benefit is tax-free before or after the age of 60.

 Note: If a super pension is commenced on or after 1 June of the financial year, then no minimum pension payment is required for that first year, according to Schedule 7, paragraph 4 of the Superannuation Industry Supervision (SIS) Regulations 1994.

 For the benefit of other readers I will now explain the context of your question.
 The compulsory 4% drawdown that you’re referring to is the minimum annual payment factor for an account-based pension for an individual aged under the age of 65 (that is, for individuals aged from 55 to 64).
 For example, Michael, aged 60 has $500,000 in his account-based pension account as at 1 July 2016.
 Under the rules, his minimum pension payment/s for the 2016/2017 financial year must be 4% of his account, or $20,000.